Overview

 Your camp starts meager, but eventually, you need to construct a variety of buildings to provide food, water, and entertainment as well as electricity.
 Early structures actually require your Drakes to use them, like running on a treadmill to create power.
 But eventually, you create more autonomous buildings.

 The Drakes are your means of progression.
 The more Drakes you bring home and grow, the more your camp levels up making you stronger, increasing your health, and unlocking new blueprints.
 The blueprints themselves have to be unlocked with schematics that you can find while exploring the world.
 You, yourself do not level up on your own.
-It’s another interesting twist on the genre, and a welcome one.
-The focus is on the Drakes, not you and the progression reflects that.
+It’s another interesting twist on the genre and a welcome one.
+The focus is on the Drakes, not you, and the progression reflects that.

 The process is pretty involved.
-You have to link power cables, and water lines to different structures, physically uncoiling them from the source to the target.
+You have to link power cables, and water lines to different structures by physically uncoiling them from the source to the target.
 In addition to walls, you can make bunkers for your Drakes to shoot from and a variety of traps, such as spinning blades or tesla coils.

 At the same time, the interface is fluid, and the building is easy and simple to understand.
 You won’t have any problem using your freedom to make your Drake camp the way you want.